equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 > Anyone who want to fight my opinions pleas read the entire article first.
 > Thank you.

-At the same time I would recommend to keep learning plain Ruby, Elixir, Phoenix and JavaScript as my side tools (so 80% Rails 20% side tools).
-I wouldn't spend too much time learning programming languages outside that list as you need more tools in your toolbox but too many tools may get your toolbox cluttered.
-Rather focus on underlying technologies an problems, like Databases, Caching, DevOps, team maintenance.
+I would focus on my primary tool (Rails) at the same time I would  keep learning plain Ruby, Elixir, Phoenix and JavaScript as my side tools (everyone can find 20 minutes a day).

+I wouldn't spend too much time learning programming languages outside that list as you need more tools in your toolbox but too many tools may get your toolbox cluttered and not really able to have the skill required to operate the tool.
+Rather learn underlying technologies an problems, like Databases, Caching, Coding practices, DevOps, team maintenance, testing, ...

-> you can learn new programming languages when you are senior developer.
+> You can learn new programming languages when you are senior developer.

 ### They are just tools